guardian/tagmanager/docs/microsites.md

 * Check the microsite has no content (including expired) associated to it in the Content API (ask the content-platform team to check Elasticsearch).
+* Check that other pieces of content don't refer directly to the microsite page.
+For example, articles containing links.
+* Check our github repo for references to the microsite.
+We occasionally find hardcoded references to tag pages.
 * Providing that is okay delete the microsite directly in Dynamo.
 * The microsite will also need to be deleted in Elasticsearch of CAPI.
 * The redirect will need to put in place (Dotcom does this).